mcgredonps/stoqs/doc/instructions/PRODUCTION_APACHE.md

 ./provision.sh
 ~~~

-Afterwards

-Clone STOQS to a directory.
+Afterwards, clone STOQS to a directory.
 The default is /opt/stoqsgit.
 If you stick
 to this you won't have to change as many config files.
 If you get the
 STOQS repository from a different location, for example your own forked
 copy of STOQS on github, you'll have to change that location below.